Australia now is a celebration of Australia delivered annually in a country or region of strategic significance.

 Australia now Japan 2018

-Australia now Japan is a celebration of Australian innovation, creativity and lifestyle in Japan from April to November 2018.
-Recognising our strong ties and people-to-people links, Australia now promotes Australia's creative excellence, diversity and innovation and strengthens networks and collaboration.
+Australia now Japan celebrated Australian innovation, creativity and lifestyle in Japan from April to November 2018.
+Recognising our strong ties and people-to-people links, Australia now Japan promoted Australia's creative excellence, diversity and innovation while collaborating and strengthening our networks.

-In the lead up to the Rugby World Cup 2019 and the Tokyo 2020 Olympics and Paralympics, Australia now Japan brings together our unique cultures and provides a platform to promote Australia's finest innovators, artists, thinkers and entrepreneurs on a vibrant international stage.
+In the lead up to the Rugby World Cup 2019 and the Tokyo 2020 Olympics and Paralympics, Australia now Japan brought together our cultures and provided a unique platform to promote Australia's finest innovators, artists, thinkers and entrepreneurs on a vibrant international stage.

-The program promotes cultural exchange and cooperation across a variety of fields: Innovation science, technology and research; Creativity and design; and Australian lifestyle, sport tourism and culinary excellence.
+The program promoted cultural exchange and cooperation across a variety of fields: Innovation science, technology and research; Creativity and design; and Australian lifestyle, sport tourism and culinary excellence.

-To find out more about the program, visit the Australia now Japan 2018 website
+To view the website, visit Australia now Japan 2018.

 You can also view the Partnership Invitation: